appernetic/hugo-nederburg-theme/README.md

 email = "your@gravatar.email"
 ```

+If you are using the **Multiple Writers Features** the Gravitar email address will be taken from the `writers."Writer Name".email` parameter.
+If you are not using the Multiple Writers Feature and you set the front matter `writer` property to any value (including blank) the  `.Site.Params.social.email` configuration will be used if it is set other wise the `.Site.email` property will be used.

 ### Style

 Nederburg uses the minified production version of the style sheet from the wordpress version.